How will changes in the workplace affect your office in years to come?

 As for cloud-based services, we have them to thank for eliminating the need for an IT department.
 Or if your company still has an IT department, expect to see more consumption-based IT services.

 Expect to see talk of ‘connected clouds’ or ‘multi-cloud’ options.
 The need for networking, security, and cloud services overall will prompt this need for a seamless yet secured mix of workloads.

 It’s All About Flexibility

 What do you think of when you consider job flexibility?
 Changes in the workplace are broadening available job opportunities.

 According to WERK, a flexible job is a full-time W2 role with a structured set of time or location-based modifications.
 Something entirely separate from the gig economy which is what some of you may be thinking when we say flexibility.

-There are six types of flexible full-time job positions that will appear much more often:
+There are six types of flexible full-time job positions that appear quite often:

 In this kind of position, a person can rearrange their workday hours and decide what their schedule will look like for the day.